zx-joe/Data-Story-for-ADA/_posts/2018-12-14-descriptive.md

 author: How the data looks like
 ---

+First, we've done some simple descriptive statistical analysis on the two datasets.

 ### Relation between Amazon rating and TMDB rating

 In the two datasets(Amazon and TMDB), we have two different ratings for a certain movie.
 One is from Amazon reviewers, which is a rating from 1 to 5 given on the movie products from Amazon.
 The other is from TMDB users, who usually should be movie fans who give a rating from 1 to 10 to the movies.
 What is the relation between these two ratings?
 We compared the two average ratings on each movie and made a scatter plot: